Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: Introduction

-Among the applications envisaged for sub-THz communications, wireless bridges have attracted significant interest \cite{Koenig2013WirelessRate}, \cite{Salamin2018MicrowaveLink}.
+Among applications envisaged for sub-THz communications, wireless bridges have attracted significant interest \cite{Koenig2014}, \cite{Salamin2018a}.
 Wireless bridges refer to wireless links connecting two portions of a fibered network.
-Unlike in mobile fronthaul or backhaul links, in these links the signal is not demodulated in the receiver antenna unit, but rather up-converted to the optical domain and transmitted to an optical receiver through an extra portion of fiber.
-This application is unique to this part of the spectrum in the sense that it is the only region with potential to achieve wireless data rates comparable to those found in optical networks or, at least, the access part of such networks.
-It is obvious that a seamless integration of the wireless transmitter with the optical fiber network is an important requirement of wireless bridges.
-In this regard, photonic generation of THz signals offers a significant advantage over electronic generation as it directly maps the optical signal to the THz domain \cite{Seeds2015h}, \cite{Nagatsuma2013TerahertzTechnologies}.
+Unlike in wireless fronthaul or backhaul links, in wireless bridges the signal is not demodulated in the receiver antenna unit, but rather up-converted to the optical domain and transmitted to an optical receiver through a second portion of fiber.
+This application is unique to this part of the spectrum in the sense that it is the only region with potential to achieve wireless data rates comparable to those found in optical networks or, at least, the access and metro parts of such networks.
+The IEEE standard on high data rate wireless networks \cite{IEEEComputerSociety2017} currently specifies a data rate of 100 Gbit/s.
+However, if wireless bridges are to be used to connect metropolitan and/or regional parts of the optical network, they will need to support data rates of 200 Gbit/s or more \cite{Heidi2018}.
+Assuming required coverage distances of $ \ge 100$ m (i.e., transmission limited to individual windows due to high atmospheric attenuation), this scenario calls for high spectral efficiencies (i.e., $>$ 2 bit/s/Hz).

+Apart from these requirements, an easy integration of the wireless transmitter with the optical fiber network is an important requirement for wireless bridges.
+In this regard, photonic generation of THz signals offers a significant advantage over electronic generation as it directly maps the optical signal to the THz domain \cite{Seeds2015h}, \cite{Nagatsuma2013}.
 Electronic approaches, on the other hand, need to downconvert the optical signal before THz generation.

 In this paper we demonstrate a photonic wireless bridge operating at 250 GHz and using a carrier recovery scheme based on the transmission of a reference pilot tone.
-Compared to our previous work in \cite{Gonzalez-Guerrero2018SingleSystems} there are two fundamental differences: the first one is that envelope detection is no longer used for demodulation, and the second that the transmission reported here incorporates the second portion of optical fiber (after THz reception) that characterizes wireless bridges.
+Compared to our previous works in \cite{Gonzalez-Guerrero2018} and \cite{Gonzalez-Guerrero2018a} there are two fundamental differences: the first one is that envelope detection is no longer used for demodulation, and the second that the transmission reported here incorporates the second portion of optical fiber (after THz reception) that characterizes wireless bridges.